Taniec z gwiazdami season 6

 The 6th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 9 September 2007 and ended on 25 November 2007.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and new presenter Piotr Gąsowski were the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 25 November, Anna Guzik and her partner Łukasz Czarnecki were crowned the champions.